The proud west facing Tombstone.

 The Tombstone, true to its name, stands isolated.
 Most routes are on the face which looks west and so summer climbs in the morning can be cool if the wind picks up.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Tombstone:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Tombstone:

 Featured Route For Tombstone

 West Face Direct 5.8 5b 16 VI- 15 HVS 4c NM

 : Sandia Mountains

 This line is described in Hill's (1983:109-111) "Hikers and Climbers Guide to the Sandias" (I'm working with the 2nd edition; I haven't seen if this description has changed in the 3rd edition).
 Schein's (2003:75) "Sandia Rock" describes a slightly different second pitch.
 I followed Schein's line, so I can't comment on Hill's full route.Pitch 1: From the top of the pillar that marks the base of the climb, pull through some face moves that immediately get your attention, to gain a crac...[more]
 Browse More Classics in NM

 The Tombstone and the Knifeblade